#RobertMueller 'Going For The Kill' On #DonaldTrump Russia Scandal — Will Trump Tower Moscow Bring Down #POTUS?

 — Scott Dworkin (@funder) September 13, 2017

-Reporting by investigative journalist David Corn, published on Tuesday in Mother Jones Magazine, shows that one of those “questionable” Russian characters” is Felix Sater, a Russian immigrant who according to another of Sater’s business partners Jody Kriss, “had a decades-long involvement with the New York and Russian mafia.”
+Reporting by investigative journalist David Corn, published on Tuesday in Mother Jones Magazine, shows that one of those “questionable” Russian characters is Felix Sater, a Russian immigrant who, according to another of Sater’s business partners Jody Kriss, “had a decades-long involvement with the New York and Russian mafia.”

-Kriss, Trump and Later were partners on the troubled Trump Tower Soho project, a development in lower Manhattan, New York City.
-But Sater was also involved in Trump’s planned Trump Tower Moscow endeavor — even though as late as December 0f 2015, six months into his run for president, Trump denied that he even knew Sater.
+Kriss, Trump, and Later were partners on the troubled Trump Tower Soho project, a development in lower Manhattan, New York City.
+But Sater was also involved in Trump’s planned Trump Tower Moscow endeavor — even though as late as December of 2015, six months into his run for president, Trump denied that he even knew Sater.

 “At that very moment,” Corn reported, “Trump was in the middle of the deal to build a Trump Tower in the Russian capital and… Sater had put together the venture.
 As he was running for president, Trump was hiding this project from the American public, and he was insisting he barely knew the man at the center of it.”

-Republicans in congress as well as in the White House are now fearful that Mueller’s hiring of a legal team specializing in organized crime and money laundering prosecutions could mean that the Special Counsel is on the verge of linking Trump directly to such characters as Sater and potentially other Russian oligarchs and mobsters, the Axios report states.
+Republicans in Congress as well as in the White House are now fearful that Mueller’s hiring of a legal team specializing in organized crime and money laundering prosecutions could mean that the Special Counsel is on the verge of linking Trump directly to such characters as Sater and potentially other Russian oligarchs and mobsters, the Axios report states.

-But they also fear that Mueller’s “kill” of Trump will focus as well on Trump’s firing of Federal Bureau of Investigation Director James Comey — the man who presided over the Trump Russia investigation before Mueller was appointed as special counsel — on May 9.
-Even Trump’s own former chief strategist and close friend Steve Bannon has called the canning of Comey, the worst mistake made by a president in “modern political history.”
+They also fear that Mueller’s “kill” of Trump will focus as well on Trump’s firing of Federal Bureau of Investigation Director James Comey — the man who presided over the Trump Russia investigation before Mueller was appointed as special counsel — on May 9.
+Even Trump’s own former chief strategist and close friend Steve Bannon has called the canning of Comey the worst mistake made by a president in “modern political history.”
 The fear is that Trump could face an obstruction of justice charge over the firing.

-Last week, The New York Times reported that Mueller is now in possession of a secret letter drafted by Trump himself, but never sent, in which he outlined his real reasons for firing Comey, before Deputy Attorney General Rod Rosenstein wrote his own letter explaining that Comey was fired for supposedly mishandling the Hillary Clinton email investigation.
+Last week, the New York Times reported that Mueller is now in possession of a secret letter drafted by Trump himself, but never sent, in which he outlined his real reasons for firing Comey, before Deputy Attorney General Rod Rosenstein wrote his own letter explaining that Comey was fired for supposedly mishandling the Hillary Clinton email investigation.

 That Trump letter, written in what Times sources described as an “angry, meandering” tone, was considered too politically volatile by Trump’s advisors, who persuaded him to scrap it.
 It remains unclear exactly what Trump said in the letter, but in a nationally televised interview just days after firing Comey, Trump described his thinking, effectively admitting that halting the Russia investigation was foremost in his mind when he handed the FBI chief a pink slip.